Explore Northeastern – Information Session & Campus Tour

 Co-op faculty and academic advisers from the College of Computer and Information Science invite you to join them for CCIS Mondays.
 This one-hour presentation is designed for you to learn more about the curriculum as well as unique combined majors, co-op opportunities, and success stories of recent graduates.
 You will have the opportunity to ask questions and find out more about the programs CCIS has to offer.
 Following the presentation, participants are invited on a short student-led tour of the college.

-College of Computer and Information Science Information Sessions is offered in the Admissions Visitor Center each Monday with the exceptions of January 5, March 23, and May 25.
-In addition to the Monday sessions, there will be one session offered on Wednesday, April 22.
+College of Computer and Information Science Information Sessions is offered in the Admissions Visitor Center each Monday with the exception of May 25.

 College of Engineering